timgoalen/timgoalen-portfolio/README.md

         3. As a Returning Visitor, I want to find community links.

 ## Design
-The design is based on an original prototype that I made using Squarespace.
+The design is based on an original prototype that I previously built using Squarespace.

 [View the prototype Squarespace site here](https://www.timgoalen.com)

 Reasons for needing update (RE-WRITE)...INCL. cheaper to maintain; improve site accesibility/performance; future more maintainable/updatable.

 Changed from multi-page design in the prototype, to single-page design, with sections linked in the navigation to...(explanation)
+- higher lighhouse scores
+- better accesibility
+- improved colout schee and use ineractions (hover effects, transitions etc.)
+- decided against a stand-alone landing page, instead having the 'About' section at the top of the page. to imrpove UX by taking the user directly to content [[***re-edit all this]]

 ### Colour Scheme